 Isolation only leads to despair and hopelessness.
 You need support, compassion, and understanding as you try to navigate all of the pain, fear, and difficult decisions related to an abusive relationship.

 Finding a therapist who is trained in working with emotional abuse issues is the best kind of support you can get.
 A therapist can help you cope with the anxiety and insecurities you are facing, as well as help you navigate the difficult decisions you must make moving forward.

 If you can't afford a therapist, reach out to a close friend or family member you can trust, or find someone in your church or religious community to talk to.

-Also, if you are considering ending your marriage, set up a meeting with a divorce attorney, so you’re armed with exactly what you need to know related to your financial and legal rights.
+Also, if you are considering ending your relationship, set up a meeting with a divorce attorney, so you're armed with exactly what you need to know related to your financial and legal rights.